 FYE 1220 One-on-One Meeting Requirement

-FYE 1220 seminar faculty must meet individually with students before the end of the semester.
+FYE 1220 faculty must meet individually with students before the end of the semester.
 We ask faculty to do this to show students interacting with faculty outside the classroom can help them be successful at Georgia Southern.

 Types of Meetings